-Pentti Hakkarainen, b.
-1958 M.Sc.
-(Econ.), LL.M. with court training
+Pentti Hakkarainen

-Pentti Hakkarainen has been the Chairman of Finnvera's Board of Directors since 2017.
+(1958), Chairman, M.Sc.
+(Econ.), LL.M. with court training Pentti Hakkarainen has been the Chairman of Finnvera's Board of Directors since 2017.
 He is also the Chairman of the Board of Olvi plc.
-He has worked as Finance Director at Outokumpu Corporation and as CEO both at OKOBANK plc and at Postipankki plc.
-Hakkarainen was Deputy Governor of the Bank of Finland and Chairman of the Board of the Financial Supervisory Authority in 2008-2017.
-He is a full-time member of the ECB's Banking Supervisory Board.
+Hakkarainen has worked as Finance Director at Outokumpu Corporation and as CEO both at OKOBANK plc and at Postipankki plc.
+He was a member of the Board of the Bank of Finland in 2002-2017 and Deputy Governor of the Bank of Finland and Chairman of the Board of the Financial Supervisory Authority in 2008-2017.
+Hakkarainen has been a full-time member of the European Central Bank's Banking Supervisory Board since 2017.